How might we examine and invigorate Duke’s commitment to equity and justice in civic engagement work?

 Racial Equity Learning Arc

-Duke staff and faculty who have completed Racial Equity Institute’s (REI) Phase I workshop are invited to join a cohort-based series led by Alexa Broderick of The Equity Paradigm.
+The Racial Equity Learning Arc is open to Duke staff and faculty who have completed the Racial Equity Institute’s Phase I workshop or a near equivalent.
 This series is intended to connect people within a community to build on existing foundational knowledge to further develop critical consciousness around issues of race.
 The Learning Arc consists of six sessions; participants attending 5 of the 6 sessions will receive a subsidy to attend a REI Phase II session.
-Registration is limited.
-Participants must have completed an REI Phase I training (or near equivalent).
+The 2018-2019 Learning Arc has now concluded.
+Please check back in late summer/fall 2019 to apply for the upcoming cohort.

 Key objectives for the 6-session Learning Arc: